Anwarvic/RasaChatbot-with-ASR-and-TTS/README.md

 ## Browser compatibility

-In this project, the browser is a big part as it provides access to the connected media input devices like micrsphones.
+In this project, the browser is a big part as it provides access to the connected media input devices like microphones.
 So, I had to use a supported interface that is compatible with all mainstream browsers even with older versions.
-That's why I used the `navigator.mediaDevices` interface with `ogg` audio format encoded by `opus` codec.

-I didn't use other interfaces like `MediaRecorder` because it isn't compatible with Microsoft Edge, or Internet Explorer (IE) or Safari.
-I didn't use any other plugins like `recorderJs` either as it isn't supported anymore.
+That's why I used the `AudioContext()` interface.
+I didn't use other interfaces like `MediaRecorder` because it isn't compatible with Microsoft Edge, or Safari.
+Also, I didn't use any other plugins like `recorderJs` as it is not supported anymore.

 Here is a table of the least acceptable version of each mainstream browser out there in the market: